jindrichmynarz/dissertation/parts/transformation.md

 Cleaning, enrichment

+In the context of procurement and financial data it was reported that *"data conversion aspects of the integration project are estimated to take up to 50 % of the project team's time"* ([Best practices in integration of procurement and financial data management, 2005](#BestPractices2005), p.
+19).
+We argue that a considerable share of this effort can be avoided if the integrated datasets are available in RDF.
+In such scenario, data translation can skip the resolution of syntactical inconsistencies and instead focus on resolving semantic mismatches between the integrated sources.

 Due to the messiness of the public procurement data:

 * It is unfit for logical reasoning, e.g., applying an OWL reasoner.